dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 Despite all of the time we spend teaching people about phishing, someone at Keeber fell for one!
 Maria responded to the email and sent some of her personal information.
 Pivot off of what you found in the previous challenge to find where Maria's personal information was posted.
 The flag is in regular format.

 ### Approach
-This was a relatively straightforward challenge, it just has low solves since it was dependent on `Keeber 7`.
-From the Myspace account the url leaves us with their username `cereal_lover1990`.
+From the Myspace account in `Keeber 7` the url leaves us with their username `cereal_lover1990`.
 The [Sherlock tool](https://github.com/sherlock-project/sherlock) is great for finding accounts connected to usernames.

 ![583b57daab7472adfbb762c4c053083d](https://user-images.githubusercontent.com/74334127/166166799-3f85b730-ed80-46ae-a38a-4d8164398b8d.png)